-While the add-on module greatly expands functionality of a simple three-hander adding a bi-compax 30-minute chronograph and a 24-hour second time zone display, and, of course, an inevitable tachymeter, it also partly somewhat detracts from the movement’s fabled reliability and ease of servicing.
-With the total jewel count increased to 51 synthetic stones, it now has too many moving parts for you to sleep good at nights when the original warranty expires.
+While the add-on module greatly expands the functionality of a simple three-hander adding a bi-compax 30-minute chronograph and a 24-hour second time-zone display, and, of course, an inevitable tachymeter, it also partly somewhat detracts from the movement’s fabled reliability and ease of service.
+With the total jewel count rising to 51 synthetic stones, it now has too many moving parts for you to sleep well at night when the original warranty expires.

 Also, the extra module contributed at least a couple of millimeters to the timepiece’s impressive thickness, although I have an impression that there is something deliberate about its size.